Pension death benefits before and after 75.

 Before 75: beneficiaries pay no tax on the pot

-When a defined contribution pension holder dies before their 75th birthday, the remaining pension pot can be passed to beneficiaries completely free of tax.
-This applies regardless of whether the beneficiary takes the money as:
+When a defined contribution pension holder dies before their 75th birthday, the remaining pension pot can usually be passed to beneficiaries free of income tax if the scheme pays or designates the benefits within the required two-year window and the payment is within the relevant lump sum and death benefit allowance rules.
+This can apply whether the beneficiary takes the money as:

 - A lump sum — the full amount, paid out at once, with no income tax due

-- Drawdown — moved into a beneficiary's drawdown arrangement, with withdrawals taken over time, all tax-free
+- Drawdown — moved into a beneficiary's drawdown arrangement, with withdrawals taken over time, usually free of income tax if the rules are met

-- An annuity — used to purchase an annuity that pays a tax-free income
+- An annuity — used to purchase an annuity that can pay income usually free of income tax if the rules are met

-The tax-free treatment applies to whatever remains in the pot at death.
-If the holder had already withdrawn £100,000 from a £400,000 pot, the remaining £300,000 passes tax-free.
-There is no clawback on amounts already drawn.
+The income-tax treatment applies to whatever remains in the pot at death, subject to the two-year and allowance rules.
+If the holder had already withdrawn £100,000 from a £400,000 pot, the remaining £300,000 can usually pass income-tax-free on a pre-75 death if those rules are met.
+Amounts already drawn are not clawed back into the pension.

 One administrative point: the scheme must normally be notified of the death and benefits settled within two years.
 If the lump sum isn't designated within two years, it could become taxable.
 Most schemes process claims well within this window.